 ED at -72 dBm for any equipment

-ED at -62 dBm for any equipment that respects the preamble of other equipment using the same preamble at -82 dBm
+ED at -62 dBm for any equipment that respects the preamble of other equipment using the same preamble at -82 dBm.

-Note: although not specified in the ETSI BRAN meeting, it is assumed that devices can use either of the two options at any time during its operation

-The IEEE 802.11 WG does not support Alt 1, which represents the status quo in EN 301 893, and does not allow IEEE 802.11ax to use the traditional and well proven dual threshold mechanism used by IEEE 802.11a/n/ac in the 5 GHz band since 1999.
+Alt 1 represents the status quo in EN 301 893 and does not allow IEEE 802.11ax compliant equipment implementing the traditional dual threshold mechanism used by IEEE 802.11a in the 5 GHz band in the USA since 1999.
+Because of the advanced stage of the development of the IEEE 802.11ax standard and announcements of related pre-standard products becoming available this year, the IEEE 802.11 WG does not support this alternative.

-The IEEE 802.11 WG also does not support Alt 4, because it effectively allows LTE based equipment to ignore IEEE 802.11a/n/ac/ax equipment up to ED of -62dBm, which 3GPP RAN1 simulations show does not promote fair coexistence between IEEE 802.11 and LAA systems.

-It is the view of the IEEE 802.11 WG that both Alt 2 & Alt 3 have merit because they both allow IEEE 802.11ax to use the traditional dual threshold mechanism.
+The IEEE 802.11 WG notes that Alt 4 is the most generic solution.
+However, this implies that non-802.11 technologies may use signals serving aspects of a preamble dissimilar to the one in use by IEEE 802.11a/n/ac/ax.
+Consequently, such non-802.11 technologies would coexist with 802.11 technologies at an ED threshold of −62 dBm.
+Therefore, the IEEE 802.11 WG also supports both Alt 2 & Alt 3 because they both allow IEEE 802.11ax using the traditional dual threshold mechanism.

 Alt 2 is particularly attractive because it recognises the “market reality” that IEEE 802.11ax will specify the use of dual thresholds and documents a commitment by all stakeholders to undertake and act upon proper scientific investigation of coexistence in future revisions of EN 301 893.

-However, Alt 2 has a practical difficulty in that the revised EN 301 803 can’t use the same method as the current version to reference IEEE 802.11ax.
-The problem is that IEEE 802.11ax will not be ratified for a number of years and so cannot be easily referenced by an ETSI standard in the meantime.
-Alt 2 is also problematic in that it does not have the flexibility to allow IEEE 802.11 equipment to choose to use the single threshold mechanism in those situations where any future scientific investigation suggests it might make sense.
-Similarly, it does not allow non-IEEE 802.11 equipment to use the dual threshold mechanism in situations it might make sense.
+According to the currently predicted IEEE 802.11ax timeline, the IEEE 802.11ax standard will not be ratified before the end of 2019, however.
+Thus, the IEEE 802.11 WG assumes that IEEE 802.11ax cannot be easily referenced by an ETSI standard in the meantime.

-The 802.11 WG suggests that ETSI BRAN consider adopting Alt 3, which resolves these practical difficulties, but with the addition of the motivation and understanding from Alt 2, namely that:
+The 802.11 WG suggests that ETSI BRAN also considers Alt 3 because the existing ratified IEEE 802.11-2016 standard can be referred to.
+If TC BRAN considers Alt 3, it shall consider the motivation and understanding from Alt 2, namely that:

 Alt 3 is justified as representing the “market reality” that IEEE 802.11ax is being specified to use dual thresholds

-Alt 3 is adopted on the understanding that further scientific evaluations of coexistence will be undertaken to better inform future revisions of EN 301 893
+Alt 3 is adopted on the understanding that further scientific evaluations of coexistence will be undertaken to better inform future revisions of EN 301 893.

-The 802.11 WG thanks ETSI BRAN for its efforts in ensuring that there is good balance between fair coexistence between all technologies operating in the 5GHz band and efficient use of the band.
 We look forward to hearing the result of your deliberations on this matter.

 Sincerely,